A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Preliminaries

-If to begin with we assume $H \in \mathrm{BH}(n,k)$, and our goal is to preserve the set of entries $\langle \zeta_{k} \rangle$, then we restrict to the action of $\mathrm{Mon}_{n}(\langle \zeta_{k} \rangle)^{2}$.
-Since the number of matrices $\mathrm{BH}(n,k)$ is finite, we can attempt to enumerate them.
-Considering the likely size of an equivalence class however, this becomes an enormous task very quickly.
 Much work has been done instead to classify matrices up to equivalence, at least for real Hadamard matrices.
 However, even up to equivalence, this problem quickly spirals out of the realm of computational feasibility, as the numbers of equivalence classes appear to grow exponentially fast.
-In the real case, the number of equivalence classes have long been classified completely at orders $4m$ for all $m \leq 7$.
+In the real case, the number of equivalence classes have long been classified completely at orders $4m$, for all $m \leq 7$.
 The orders are given in Table \ref{tab:2classes}.

 This evidence alone suggests that the number of classes grow rapidly with $n$.
-The work of Orrick \cite{OrrickSwitching} on enumerating the classes at orders $32$ and $36$, which strongly motivates the work of this paper, revealed just how difficult high order classifications would be.
+Orrick developed switching methods \cite{OrrickSwitching} to find new classes at orders $32$ and $36$, to enormous effect, which strongly motivates the work of this paper.
 Orrick's switching method preserves the Hadamard property, but does not necessarily produce matrices that are Hadamard equivalent.
 Repeated application of this method at a large computational scale yielded well in excess of three million classes at order $32$, and in excess of $18$ million at order $36$.
 However, if the notion of equivalence was extended so that two matrices obtained by switching were also considered equivalent, then Orrick found $11$ and $21$ classes at order $32$ and $36$, respectively.
 Even these numbers likely grow rapidly with $n$, but it seems that this is a more tractable way to enumerate the classes at larger orders.
-To that end, we introduce switching methods for Butson matrices in the following sections.
+Later in \cite{Hadi32}, Kharaghani and Tayfeh-Rezaie completed a classification of Hadamard matrices of order $32$, and the total number of classes were found to be $13,710,027$.
+To our knowledge, Orrick's methods have not been applied yet to categorise these up to switching equivalence.